jakkra/ZSWatch/website/docs/getting-started/watchdk-quickstart.md

 ## Step 4 - Done!

 Your WatchDK should now be running the latest firmware with all icons and images visible.
 Navigate around the UI using the four buttons and the touchscreen.

+If you want to view logs or debug the firmware, see the **[Debugging guide](../development/debugging.md)**, including how to connect the nRF54L15 DK for UART logs or use RTT.

 ## Optional: Battery & RTC Jumper